kacperlaudanski/Multistep-Form/README.md

 Use the Live Server plugin in your code editor (such as VS Code) to launch the project.

 ## Folder Structure

+- dist/: Compiled and minified files for production.
+- images/: Contains images used in the project.
+- src/: Source files.
+  -	events/: JavaScript files for handling events.
+  - state/: JavaScript files for managing state.
+  - ui/: JavaScript files for user interface components.
+  - utilities/: Utility functions used across the project.
+  - index.js: Main JavaScript file for the project.
+  - template.html: HTML template for the form.
+- styles/: Project stylesheets.

+## Main Features

+- **Step navigation:** Users can navigate between form steps with current step preview.
+- **Valitadion:** Inputs validation included in the first step, as the other steps do not require it.
+- **Customizable order:** Users can customize their order and see the final result at the end.
+- **Responsive design:** The application is optimized for various screen sizes.

+## Technologies and tools

+- HTML
+- CSS
+- Vanilla JavaScript
+- Webpack

+## Screenshots